demipel8/craftymatter/README.md

 ### Modify matter directly

 The matter body reference for an entity with the `Matter` component will be the property `_body`.
-Use it to apply matter changes directly
+Use it to apply matter changes directly.

 ```js
 var entity = Crafty.e( '2D, DOM, Matter' )